hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/304_069_alasinga.md

 the public, and should not be done.
 I shall most probably return to India accompanied by Mr. and Mrs. Sevier, Miss Müller, and Mr. Goodwin.
-Mr. and Mrs. Sevier are probably going to settle in Almora at least for some time, and Goodwin is going to become a Sannyâsin.
+Mr. and Mrs. Sevier are probably going to settle in Almora at least for some time, and Goodwin is going to become a Sannyāsin.
 He of course will travel with me.
 It is he to whom we owe all our books.
 He took shorthand notes of my lectures, which enabled the books to be published. . . .
 All these lectures were delivered on the spur of the moment, without the